The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 - Select Scan for and attempt recovery of bad sectors.

-- Open a command prompt.
+- Click Start > Run, type cmd, and click OK.
+The Command Prompt window opens.
 For more information, see Opening a command or shell prompt (1003892).

 Type chkdsk c: /r and press Enter.